NewFormat logo

 Of course so is PDF.

-The PDF specification provides robust support for accessibility.
+The PDF specification provides robust support for digital accessibility.

 The accessibility of any individual PDF file depends on